microchip-pic-avr-examples/dspic33ck-power-automotive-4kw-psfb/.mchp_private/doxygen/config/markdown-files/Firmware Detail.md

 #### Power Supply State Maching
-The main state machine of the Power supply is updated every 100us using the 100us task update of the scheduler.
+The state machine of the Power supply is updated every 100us using the 100us task update of the scheduler.

 <p><center><a target="_blank" rel="nofollow" href="images/states.png">
 <p>